Flight-Free-UK/flight_free_uk_website/source/podcast_transcripts/in-conversation-with-damian-hall-and-innes-fitzgerald.html.markdown

 ### Innes

 There are a lot of locations in the UK for cross country events, and I run on a track in the summer.
 So in terms of competing in a country there’s no need to go abroad.
-It becomes more difficult if you are the top athlete and you want to compete against people who are at your level and the only people who are at your level are abroad.
+It becomes more difficult if you are the top athlete and you want to compete against people who are at your level, and the only people who are at your level are abroad.
 Then it becomes more challenging.

 ### Flight Free UK